By Megan Murray

 The living room is often one of the biggest spaces, so it's easier to use a more diverse range of finishes, colours and textures here.

 'I use a lot of lamps in a living room, preferring a hard base such as ceramic, metal, concrete or marble, with a soft, fabric shade in a neutral colour to diffuse light in a flattering glow.
-Opt for something like this a side table, such as the ceramic Frome or wooden Bead table lamps, and then mimic this with a taller floor lamp.
+Opt for something like the ceramic Gabriela or marble Thelma table lamps, and then mimic this with a taller floor lamp.

 'As this is an area with a lot of traffic and movement, the ceiling light should be fairly high because people will walk underneath it.
 The Isobella chandelier is an accessible way to introduce a statement overhead light and the mini shades mimic aspects of other lighting sources around the room.'